prithajnath/kalamari/README.md

 }
 ```

-With calabar, this can be achieved with only a few lines of code
+With kalamari, this can be achieved with only a few lines of code

 ```py
 >>> _views = data.get_attrs("total_views")